Simnet-SA/phonegap-auth0/README.md

 	});
 	~~~

-Or you can use the connection as a parameter (e.g. here we login with a Windows Azure AD account)
+Or you can use the connection as a parameter (e.g. here we login with a Windows Azure AD account):

 ~~~javascript
 auth0.Login({ connection: "auth0waadtests.onmicrosoft.com" }, function (err, result) {